SSNAPS: Audio-Visual Separation of Speech and Background Noise with Diffusion Inverse Sampling: Method

 \section{Method}

-The goal of our proposed method SSNAPS is to recover concatenated speech signal $\rvc$, and the ambient noise $\rvn$ by sampling from the posterior $p(\rvc, \rvn\mid\rvy)$.
+The goal of our proposed method, SSNAPS, is to recover the concatenated speech signal $\rvc$ and the ambient noise $\rvn$ by sampling from the posterior $p(\rvc, \rvn\mid\rvy)$.
 To this end, in this section, we reformulate \ac{DAPS} to address our scenario, enabling it to estimate multiple statistically independent signals from two distinct distributions: clean speech and background noise.
-For the sake of formulation simplicity, we assume that all speakers have visual cues in the form of lip videos matching their speech recordings.
+For the sake of simplicity in formulation, we assume that all speakers have visual cues in the form of lip videos that match their speech recordings.
 Later on, we present an extension to handle unseen speakers.